 Apart from mythological scenes this artist also painted portraits of wealthy aristocrats and celebrities.
 Explain how this painting could function as both a celebration of the past and a reflection of contemporary tastes.

-• Have each student select one of the focus works as the basis for a simple storyboard that depicts the events leading up to, including, and following that shown in the work of art. (see Art Lesson: Drawing Storyboards)
+• Create a simple storyboard that depicts the events leading up to, including, and following the moment shown in the work of art. (see Art Lesson: Drawing Storyboards)

 • Compare and contrast the students’ storyboards, discussing how students have told different stories about the same work of art.